 SYDELL: AOL, MSN and Yahoo! have all given the Justice Department the information it sought, but Google has refused to comply with the request.
 The government wants a list of all search terms entered into the company's search engine during an unspecified single week.
 In addition, prosecutors want one million randomly selected web addresses from Google's databases.

 In a letter to the Justice Department, Google lawyers objected to the request saying such information would reveal trade secrets and that it was overbroad and intended to harass.

-Mr. JOHN BATTELLE (Author, 'The Search'): If people got access to that information, a lot of people are very motivated to try to reverse engineer how Google does what they do, and I think that they have good reason to not want it out in the public record or even potentially in the public record.
+JOHN BATTELLE: If people got access to that information, a lot of people are very motivated to try to reverse engineer how Google does what they do, and I think that they have good reason to not want it out in the public record or even potentially in the public record.

 SYDELL: While their reasons may have been about protecting their business, Google's decision to fight immediately drew the praise of civil libertarians.
 Lee Tien, an attorney with the Electronic Frontier Foundation, thinks the government is going on a fishing expedition for information.
 While it isn't requesting any personal names, Tien thinks it opens the door.

-Mr. LEE TIEN (Electronic Frontier Foundation): The idea that those search queries are potentially subject to this kind of subpoena power is pretty, I think, dangerous from a privacy perspective.
+LEE TIEN: The idea that those search queries are potentially subject to this kind of subpoena power is pretty, I think, dangerous from a privacy perspective.

 SYDELL: But Tien and other civil libertarians are not just filled with praise for Google.
 Tien says this case also raises questions about how much information search engines actually have about their users.

 TIEN: Search engines have, as this shows, a tremendous amount of information about what people actually do on the web and what their interested in, what they're thinking about.